Shuhei-YOSHIDA/ros_tiny_utils/README.md

 ## tee_logging
 Utility to execute ROS console macro (e.g. ROS_INFO) and write log-message to a file at the same time

+## tiny_conversion
+Utility to convert some data-type and so on

 ## tiny_rviz_plugins
 RViz plugin to show multiple states of a robot at the same time